Ghost in Trondheim

 Edvard Munch's dark art

 Edvard Munch's early life was marked by tragic events.
 The death of his mother, followed a few years later by that of his favourite sister, were to have a profound influence on his personality and his career.
 He became a tormented soul, prone to depression, and death, anxiety and melancholy were recurrent themes in his work.
-His painting The Scream, which so powerfully illustrates existential angst, has become an icon of expressionism, but many of his other works are equally dark, in both content and form, and very suitable for a Halloween art gallery visit.
+His painting The Scream, which so powerfully illustrates existential angst, has become an icon of expressionism.
+Many of his other works are equally dark, in both content and form, and are very suitable for a Halloween art gallery visit.
 Self-Portrait with Skeleton Arm and The Vampire are two that spring to mind, but you will find many others at both the Munch Museum and the National Gallery in Oslo.

-The haunted Hotel Union Øye
+The haunted Hotel

 Norwegian black metal, an extreme sub genre of heavy metal, might not be to everybody's liking (at a musical level, and also because a few troubled musicians have been linked with violent stage performances, church burnings and even murder), but the genre enjoys a popular following, not least abroad.
-It even has its own festival, the aptly named Inferno Festival, held in Oslo every year in April, and attracting bands with names such as Mayhem, Immortal, Dark Throne etc. Expect hell-raising music… and copious amounts of black lipstick.
+It even has its own festival, the aptly named The Inferno Festival, held in Oslo every year in March or April, and attracting bands with names such as Borknagar, Mayhem, Immortal, Dark Throne etc. Expect hell-raising music… and copious amounts of black lipstick.

 Spooky northern lights